*This Notice supersedes previously announced notices.

 By submitting documents via email to the court, the party/legal representative agrees to accept email communication from the court with respect to the proceeding.

-The materials should also include any prior orders or endorsements that were issued and that are relevant to the urgent matter.
+The materials should also include any prior orders or endorsements that were issued and that are relevant to the matter.

 Where it is not possible to email a sworn affidavit, affidavits may be delivered unsworn but the affiant must be available to participate in any telephone or videoconference hearing to swear or affirm the contents of the affidavit.